-Some of the biggest drivers behind picking the right time to sell is lower interest rates, economic conditions, and local legislative changes.
-Traditionally, the largest number of new listings take place in the Spring, that is also when the competition is the fiercest.
+Some of the biggest drivers behind picking the right time to sell are lower interest rates, economic conditions, and local legislative changes.
+Traditionally, the largest number of new listings take place in the Spring, which is also when the competition is the fiercest.

 Best time to sell a house across the U.S.

 Best time to sell a house in Oklahoma